If we don’t know how species are doing, what is thriving and what isn’t, we cannot hope to halt and reverse declines.

 Recording can take as much or as little time as you like.
 You can do it anywhere you see a butterfly that you can identify.

-More information about the different methods will be added as this website is developed, but currently you will be redirected to an external website
+More information about the different methods will be added as this website is developed and therefore some of the links will redirect you to an external website.

 The Garden Butterfly Survey is a project aimed at understanding how butterflies are faring in the UK's gardens.

-The iRecord Butterflies is a free app for iPhone & Android that will guide you through the identifying the butterfly & allow you to record your sighting
+The iRecord Butterflies is a free app for iPhone & Android that will help you identify & allow you to record your butterfly sightings.

 Wider Countryside Butterfly Survey (WCBS) requires between two and four visits a year to an allocated 1km square.